mdn/content/files/en-us/web/api/wheelevent/wheelevent/index.md

       - : A floating number  representing the scroll amount for the z-axis scroll amount in the `deltaMode` unit.
         It defaults to `0.0`.
     - `deltaMode` {{optional_inline}}
-      - : An integer epresenting the unit of the delta values scroll amount.
+      - : An integer representing the unit of the delta values scroll amount.
 It defaults to `0x00`.
 Permitted values are:
         | Constant          | Value  | Description                               |
         | ----------------- | ------ | ----------------------------------------- |
         | `DOM_DELTA_PIXEL` | `0x00` | The delta values are specified in pixels. |